Distance: 7.9 mile loop | Time: 3 – 4 hours | Level: Moderate – Hard

 While hiking to Delicate Arch is a no-brainer, the time of day you choose to see Delicate Arch is crucial.

 There are hoards upon hoards of people making the trek to Delicate Arch, every day.
 Therefore, to make the most of your experience I recommend hiking Delicate Arch Trail at sunrise.
 And by sunrise, I mean starting the hike in pitch black.

 While there were still a good amount of people sitting along the rim waiting for the sun to rise, it was a magical shared experience.
-Not to mention, we passed 10x the amount of hikers headed to the arch as we were headed out.
+Not to mention, we passed 10x the number of hikers headed to the arch as we were headed out.

 Tower Arch Trail